 The lack of staging doesn’t just kill the fight scene, it permeates the entire movie.
 Chan-wook Park’s version was about visual wit as much as anything else.
 Without it, Lee’s version just comes off generic and strangely mean-spirited.
 It’s vengeance and punishment without the spice of glee.
 Lee adds unnecessary backstory while leaving out crucial elements of what made the first just believable enough (post-hypnotic suggestion, for instance).
 And in a scene where Josh Brolin’s character has supposedly been imprisoned for 20 years (yes, it’s 20 years in this version instead of 15, just because), he appears with shaggy, unkempt hair and a beard, but also with a perfectly shaved chest.
 It’s bizarre that so many filmmakers will make actresses use merkins or have period-appropriate pubic hair but just assume that we’ll accept waxed man-chests without even a cursory attempt to work it into the plot.
 Come on, man, I know what a shaved chest looks like (oh boy do I).

-Elizabeth Olsen as the love interest is the only real improvement I can recommend over the original, in that she’s a solid actress, looks fantastic naked, and doesn’t have a grating baby voice like Mi-Do did.
+Elizabeth Olsen as the love interest is the only real improvement I can recommend over the original, in that she’s a solid actress, looks great, and doesn’t have a grating baby voice like Mi-Do did.
 Lee also leaves out some of the rapier elements of the original, which makes it more generic, but also, you know, less rapey.
 Meanwhile, Sharlto Copley’s ascot-wearing, Aristocratic accented, opera-listening, wingtip-shoed, weird-art collecting, Asian concubine-keeping bad guy plays like a parodical attempt to create the cheesiest bad guy of all time.
 A bad guy with an accent taunting the hero over the phone?!
 My gosh, I’ve never seen this before!
 Ooh, maybe he could also be menacingly petting a cat!

 Remember, the mysterious guy keeping the protagonist in prison is really the lynchpin of Oldboy’s entire story, so when he seems like a villain rejected from a John Cena movie for being too cartoonish, it’s kind of a problem.